Agnipath applicants will have to give undertaking they didn't take part in protests, arson | Law-Order

 Lt Gen Puri said the youths who are part of the arson and violence against the scheme will not be able to join the three services as a police verification process will be carried out before enrolling anyone under the scheme.

+Replying to a question, Lt Gen Puri also claimed that the protesters were instigated by ''inimical forces'' as well as some of the coaching institutes.

+The additional secretary said around 70 per cent of the aspirants studying in these coaching centres to prepare for entry into the armed forces are from villages.

 ''They were studying taking loans.
-They were given assurances by these coaching institutes and they have significant contributions in sending them to the streets,'' he said.
+They were given assurances by these coaching institutes and they have significant contributions in sending them to the streets,'' he said, adding no one can become an 'Agniveer' if there is any FIR against that person.

+Lt Gen Puri also appealed to the youth to start preparing for the recruitment tests, saying it is not easy to clear the physical fitness tests.

 The tri-services media briefing at the headquarters of the defence ministry took place hours after Defence Minister Rajnath Singh held a meeting with the chiefs of the Army, Navy and the Air Force for the second straight day.